This is ACT V of the six-part series: The Manufacturing of Greta Thunberg – for Consent: The Political Economy of the

 Unilever is a member of WRI’s Corporate Consultative Group.
 WRI member companies include; Abbott Laboratories, Bank of America, Cargill Corporation, Caterpillar, CitiGroup, Colgate-Palmolive, DuPont, General Motors, The Goldman Sachs Group, Google, Kimberly-Clark, PepsiCo, Pfizer, Shell, Walmart, Walt Disney Company, and Weyerhaeuser.
 [Full list] [WRI CCG Advisory Board]

 On November 15, 2018, the Climate Markets and Investment Association reported that the parties that comprise the Climate Finance Partnership would “work together to finalize the design and structure of what we anticipate will be a flagship blended capital investment vehicle by the end of the first quarter, 2019.”
 All media inquiries pertaining to this announcement were to be directed to Climate Nexus (People’s Climate March) or the European Climate Foundation.
-The task of the Blended Climate Finance is to unlock 100 trillion to rescue the current economic system that has now entered the late stage of “freefall”.
+The task of the Blended Finance Taskforce is to unlock 100 trillion dollars to rescue the current economic system that has now entered the late stage of “freefall”.
 [Disclosed in ACT IV of this series].
 The required maximization and mobilization of public monies for private profits, to save the capitalist economy and further privatization, will be achieved through the climate emergency strategy that has been put into action.

 Here it is critical to recognize that the New Climate Economy is a project of the WRI.